TobiasLibera/GRBL-HBridge/README.md

 ### Pins

-This is the default pin mapping of GRBL-HBridge for an **ATTiny85** microcontroller.
+The default pin mapping of GRBL_HBridge for an **ATTiny85** microcontroller.

 TODO: Insert Picture

 ### Wiring

-This is the default wiring of GRBL-HBridge when using a **BTS7960** H-Bridge.
+The default wiring of GRBL_HBridge when using a **BTS7960** H-Bridge.

 TODO: Insert Picture

 ### Flash

 The default controller, which this code was designed for, is an ATTiny85.\
-But there are no dependencies to external libraries and GRBL-HBridge uses only standard functionality of the Arduino IDE, so it should run on every development board, which is adapted to Arduino Core.
+But there are no dependencies to external libraries and GRBL_HBridge uses only standard functionality of the Arduino IDE, so it should run on every development board, which is adapted to Arduino Core.

 <br />

-For flashing the code to an ATTiny85 you can use an Arduino Uno (or every other board) as ISP programmer.\
+For flashing the code to an ATTiny85, you can use an Arduino Uno (or any other board) as ISP programmer.\
-Some examples / tutorials to get this done:
+Some tutorials on how to get this done:

 TODO: Add tutorials / examples

 <br />

-After setup of a suitable programmer you could use [ATTinyCore ](https://github.com/SpenceKonde/ATTinyCore) by Spence Konde to get the code compiled for an ATTiny controller.\
+After setup of a suitable programmer you could (for example) add [ATTinyCore ](https://github.com/SpenceKonde/ATTinyCore) by Spence Konde to the Arduino IDE for support of ATTiny controllers.\
 After this you need to ...

 1. Download the `GRBL_HBridge` directory of this repository
 2. Edit the `Config.h`file to fit your needs
-3. Flash `GRBL_HBridge.ino` to the controller or development board
+3. Compile and flash `GRBL_HBridge.ino` to the controller or development board

 <br />

 ### What else is to do?

 There is no need for any other steps.\
-Just connect the controller or board to your GRBL controller and H-Bridge and it's done.\
+Just connect the controller or board to your GRBL controller and H-Bridge and it's ready for use.\
-If you feel like having an extra super good day, you can add a 100nF ceramic capacitor between VCC and GND of the ATTiny controller (if using one).
+If you feel like having an extra super good day, you can add a 100nF ceramic capacitor between VCC and GND of the ATTiny (if using one) as near as possible to the controller.
 It's good practice but not absolutely necessary, just _nice-to-have_.

 <br />